2015 New Taipei water park fire: Investigation

-Investigators raised the question of whether the powder was ignited by a cigarette or spark; the supplier of the flammable, starch-based powder said "if it's in dense quantities and if it's hot, it can catch fire".
+Investigators raised the question of whether the powder was ignited by a cigarette or spark.
 Organizers had purchased three tons of the powder, and wrote on their Facebook page that it consisted of cornstarch and food coloring.
 The powder was sprayed from the stage onto concert-goers "at high velocity".
-The vice president of Tai Won Food Industrial Co, which makes the powder, says that there are warnings on the packages not to use them in closed spaces or under high temperatures.
-The New Taipei City news department head stated: "It's still not clear what happened, but there were a number of people smoking and the weather was warm."
+The vice president of Tai Won Food Industrial Co, which makes the powder, says that there are warnings on the packages not to use them in closed spaces or under high temperatures because it can catch fire.
+The New Taipei City news department head stated, "It's still not clear what happened, but there were a number of people smoking and the weather was warm."

 The Fire Department's preliminary conclusion was that the fire was caused by the sprayed powder, and that stage lights may have been the source of ignition.

 WuFeng University fire science department instructor and Taichung Harbor Fire Department deputy captain Lu Shou-chien commented in a letter to the Chinese-language United Daily News that the event organizers had set up necessary conditions for a disaster, and had not used water sprays which would have reduced the risk of ignition.
 Smoking was permitted at the event, and approximately 40 cigarette butts were found afterwards.

 In October 2015, the committee set up by the New Taipei City government to oversee monetary donations related to the explosion announced plans to distribute the collected funds.
 Survivors were to receive between NT$65,000 and NT$6.5 million, depending on the severity of injuries sustained in the dust explosion.
-The families of the twelve people who had died were compensated NT$8.25 million.
+The families of the people who had died were compensated NT$8.25 million.

 On 16 October 2015, Shilin District prosecutors charged the event organizer, Lu Chung-chi, with negligence during the disaster; owners of the park were not indicted.
 Lu was found guilty of the charges in April 2016.
 In 2018, Lu was sentenced to five years in prison.
 In June 2016, the Supreme Court authorized the seizure of NT$507 million in assets from the park's senior administration.
 The National Health Insurance Administration also sought compensation worth NT$436 million from event organizers in court, claiming that the medical cost incurred by the NHIA totaled NT$765 million.
+Families of the injured sued the New Taipei City Government, the National Fire Agency, and Tourism Bureau for compensation.
+An appeal heard by the High Court in 2025 ordered the New Taipei municipal government and the Tourism Bureau's succeeding body the Tourism Administration to pay NT$21 million total in compensation.
+The court ruled that the National Fire Agency was not responsible.

 Aftermath

-After the accident, the government has adopted several emergency-related measures, such as the easing of the requirements for National Health Insurance coverage for burn victims, and importing large amounts of artificial and cadaver skin.
+After the fire, the government has adopted several emergency-related measures, such as the easing of the requirements for National Health Insurance coverage for burn victims, and importing large amounts of artificial and cadaver skin.
+An exhibition was held from 25–29 June 2025 to mark the tenth anniversary of the fire.